To expand your vocabulary, books of any kind are good to read.

 The Giver | Lois Lowry

-This famous 130-page novella for teens can be found in many classrooms in Australia, Canada, and the U.S.
+A famous 130-page novella for teens, The Giver can be found in many classrooms in Australia, Canada, and the U.S.

 Although it’s bannedban: to give an official order to stop or forbid an action from some schools (due to references to violence and sexuality in the story), the story shouldn’t be too shocking for readers who have already experienced pubertypuberty: the stage in a young person’s life when s/he changes from a child into an adult, and develops the ability to have children and/or ever watched a news program.

 You may even enjoy reading about a future/fantasy world where crime, poverty, unemployment, and illness are non-existent.
 A perfect world, for almost everyone.
 Doesn’t that sound nice?